Part of it, it’s because I really hate planning. The other part it’s because there’s a reason this blog’s called Tripper.

 Seeing the Uspenski Cathedral on top of the hill, I decided to walk there.
 I wasn’t sure the cathedral was actually what I wanted to see, so my path led me to another detour towards the marina.

 After being lost in thoughts while photographing boats and buildings, I decided it was time to head back to the hotel except I wanted to take a longer route.
 Now, I suck at orientation.
-In my mind, the further I walked down Pohjoisranta, with the marina and the harbor on my right, the further I must have been from the hotel.
+In my mind, the further I walked down Pohjoisranta, with the marina and the harbor on my right, the further I must had been from the hotel.
 How exciting!
 Spoiler alert: I was not.

 Not being particularly enthusiastic about the industrial landscape that was unfolding in front of me, I decided to take a left on Kirkkokatu and see where the street would lead me.
 Minutes later I found myself back at the Helsinki Cathedral and, obviously, on my way to the Ateneum (just minutes from my hotel).